nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![ListModuleSequenceDiagram](images/ListModuleSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `GoToCommandParser`
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `ListModuleCommand` should
-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 <div style="page-break-after: always;"></div>